Insula415/file-deleter/README.md

 been executed.

 !!!!This was created on Linux so i don't know if it works on Windows or any other operating systems!!!!

+Installation and more information in the "info.txt" file.